Don't Watch Netflix's New 'A Series Of Unfortunate Events'

 A Series of Unfortunate Events was first brought to the screen in 2004 in a film adaptation, featuring the stories of the first three books in the series, The Bad Beginning, The Reptile Room, and The Wide Window.

-Unlike the 2004 movie of A Series of Unfortunate Events, however, is Netflix’s version of A Series of Unfortunate Events, Independentreports.
+Unlike the 2004 movie of A Series of Unfortunate Events, however, is Netflix’s version of A Series of Unfortunate Events, according to the Independent.
 Having read the original A Series of Unfortunate Events books, Netflix’s version is literally every page of the book brought to life.

 If you’ve yet to pick up any of the previous A Series of Unfortunate Events material, let us warn you, don’t watch A Series of Unfortunate Events.